 Piglet: Generalized Anxiety Disorder (GAD)

 Piglet, Pooh's closest friend, is the embodiment of anxiety.
 He's constantly worried, hesitant, and easily frightened by even the smallest things.
-His persistent fear and tendency to anticipate negative outcomes are characteristic of Generalized Anxiety Disorder (GAD).
+On the flip side, his persistent fear and tendency to anticipate negative outcomes are characteristic of Generalized Anxiety Disorder (GAD).
 Piglet's anxiety often prevents him from enjoying life and participating in adventures, highlighting the debilitating effects of chronic worry.
-His reliance on Pooh for reassurance underscores the importance of support systems for individuals with anxiety.
+His reliance on Pooh for reassurance underscores the importance of support systems for individuals with anxiety The details matter here..

 -